superluminar-io/workshop/content/labs/automated-backups/_index.md

 Tomorrow, by the same time, there will be a automatically created backup for your table.

+We have learnt which services superwerker provides automated backups for and how superwerker does this i.e. by tagging commonly used storage services as requiring backup.
+You also learnt where you can see the backup plan and how to create an immediate backup if desired.
+This keeps your data secure and ready to be restored if necessary.

 [aws backup]: https://aws.amazon.com/backup/
 [superwerker]: https://superwerker.cloud